Nilanchala212/Nilanchala212/README.md

 -🌱 I'm working as a Software Engineer and contrubuting to frondend and backend for building web applications.
 -💞️	 In my free time, I solve problem and read tech articals.
 - 👀 I’m interested in writing code explore new things
-- 📫 How to reach me LinkenIN
+- 📫 How to reach me LinkedIn

 <!---
 Nilanchala212/Nilanchala212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.